-23. Angel’s Flight RaILWAY
+22. Angel’s Flight Railway

-Prior to the pandemic, we were in Downtown LA at the Grand Central Market.
+Before the pandemic, we were in Downtown LA at the Grand Central Market.
 While in the area, we walked over to see Angel’s Flight for the very first time.
 Unfortunately, it wasn’t operating that day.

 Angel’s Flight is a short ride up and down one of the steepest hills in Downtown Los Angeles, Bunker Hill.
 It goes between Hill Street and Grand Avenue.
 It is also known as the world’s shortest railway.
-Back in 1901, when it was built, it used to go for 2 whole blocks.
+Back in 1901, when it was built, it used to go for two whole blocks.

 Recently, Angel’s Flight was featured heavily in the very first episode of the HBO MAX series Perry Mason.
 It was also featured in LaLaLand.